This eggplant chana masala is perfect for a quick & easy cozy dinner. It’s creamy, filling, made in one pot, vegan, and gluten-free!

 - Add onion and cook, stirring frequently, for a few minutes until onion turns translucent.
 You can add some extra oil here if you need.

 - Add garlic and ginger and stir for 30 seconds.

 - Add the spices (garam masala, coriander, cumin, turmeric, and cayenne) and stir constantly for 30 seconds, mixing everything well.

 - Add chickpeas, tomatoes, tomato paste, ½ cup vegetable broth, and Japanese Worcestershire sauce (if using).
 Stir to combine.
 For a thinner stew, add an extra ½ cup of vegetable broth.

 - Bring to a boil then lower to simmer over medium low heat until the eggplant is very soft (about 15-20 minutes).

 - Use a fork to mash some of the eggplant chunks.
 This creates a thicker, creamier stew.

-- Taste and add salt as needed.
+- Stir in coconut milk and simmer another 2 minutes.
+Taste and add salt as needed.
 Serve with chopped cilantro and lemon juice.